-Apprehensive - Distinguishes those who will rarely worry about things unnecessarily (lower score) from those who are apprehensive and need reassurance (higher score).
+Distinguishes those who will rarely worry about things unnecessarily (lower score) from those who are apprehensive and need reassurance (higher score).

-When I transitioned from the Army to civilian life, one of the things I noticed in general is an increased concern and worry about legal issues that I seldom even thought of when I was in the Army, whether flying or buying a home or whatever we were doing.
-This apprehension or worry shows up here in the split between the military-trained pilots and civilian-trained pilots.
+When I transitioned from the Army to civilian life, one of the things I noticed in general was an increased concern and worry about legal issues that I seldom thought of when I was in the Army.
+This apprehension or worry shows up here in the split between the militarytrained pilots and civilian-trained pilots.

 One example I came across involved another pilot I worked with for a short time who was sure someone was going to fire him.
 He took screenshots of weather reports, wrote memos to himself about events that happened, and basically was always worried about losing his job.
 I never quite got what was driving all that concern.

-This was a bit extreme, but I think the civilian-trained pilots I know now may be, as a whole, more concerned about the regulations and following policies than those of us trained in the military.
+This is an extreme example, but I think the civilian-trained pilots I know now may be, as a whole, more concerned about the regulations and following policies than those of us trained in the military.
 Military pilots on the other hand may take the approach to "do first and ask forgiveness later" a little too far.
 They may push ahead without as much concern about ramifications as their counterparts.
 This is not to say there is a huge difference between these types of pilots, but at times it is noticeable.